msizafrans/Operationalizing-a-Coworking-Space-Microservice/README.md

 - `helm` - apply Helm Charts to a Kubernetes cluster

 #### Remote Resources
-- AWS CodeBuild - build Docker images remotely
+- AWS CodeBuild - Set up a CI project to build Docker images remotely
 - AWS ECR - host Docker images
-- Kubernetes Environment with AWS EKS - run applications in k8s
+- Kubernetes/K8s Environment - Deploy applications using AWS EKS
-- AWS CloudWatch - monitor activity and logs in EKS
+- AWS CloudWatch - monitor AWS EKS activity and logs
-- GitHub - pull and clone code
+- GitHub - store app code, config files and other dependencies
-- Docker - containerize the app
+- Docker - to containerize the app

 ### Project Objectives:
-- Set up a Postgres database with a Helm Chart
-- Create a `Dockerfile` for the Python application.
+- Create a Dockerfile for the Python application.
 Use a base image that is Python-based.
-- Write a simple build pipeline with AWS CodeBuild to build and push a Docker image into AWS ECR
+- Write a simple build pipeline with AWS CodeBuild to build and push a Docker image into AWS ECR.
+- Set up a Postgres database with a Helm Chart.
-- Create a service and deployment using Kubernetes configuration files to deploy the application
+- Create a service and deployment using Kubernetes configuration files to deploy the application.
-- Check AWS CloudWatch for application logs
+- Check AWS CloudWatch for application logs.

 ### How Continuous Deployment is Implemented: